RIOT-OS/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

 The main advantages of having such a system are:
 - Easy to apply per-node configuration during deployment
-- No need to implement a special mechanism for per-node configurations during firmware updates (only in the case of migration)
+- No need to implement a special mechanism for per-node configurations during firmware updates (only in the case of migration), as the parameters persist.
 - Common interface for modules to expose their runtime configuration parameters and handle them
-- Transparent interface for storing configuration parameters in non-volatile storage devices
+- Common interface for storing configuration parameters in non-volatile storage devices

 ## Status